apolopena/gitpod-laravel-starter/README.md

 A configuration file has been provided to allow you to control many aspects of the development environment and the Laravel project scaffolding.

-The file `starter.ini` in the root of the project allows you to configure optional installations and other various configurations.
+The file [`starter.ini`](https://github.com/apolopena/gitpod-laravel-starter/blob/hot-reload/starter.ini) in the root of the project allows you to configure optional installations and other various options.
 Have a look at the comments in `starter.ini` for details and acceptable values you can use.
-Simply change values in `starter.ini`, push those changes to your repository, create a new Gitpod workspace from that repo and your new configurations will be enabled.
+Simply change values in `starter.ini`, push those changes to your repository, create a new Gitpod workspace from that repository and your new configurations will be enabled.
 Some of the configurations you can make are:
 -  Server: `apache`, `nginx` or `php` (development server)
 -  Optional installations
     - `phpMyAdmin`
     - Frontend: `react`, `vue` or plain `bootstrap`
     - Your servers log monitor: `tail` with colorized log or `multitail`
-    - .editorconfig: You can omit this file or use a less opinionated version of this file than what Laravel gives you by default
+    - `.editorconfig`: You can omit this file or use a less opinionated version of this file than what Laravel gives you by default
     - [github-change-log-generator](https://github.com/github-changelog-generator/github-changelog-generator)

 *Please note that many of the configurations found in `starter.ini` should be made just once __prior__ to creating your workspace for the first time.
-Have a look at the comments in [`starter.ini`](https://github.com/apolopena/gitpod-laravel-starter/blob/main/starter.ini) for specifics).*
+Have a look at the comments in [`starter.ini`](https://github.com/apolopena/gitpod-laravel-starter/blob/main/starter.ini) for specifics.*

 ### Preset Examples
 `gitpod-laravel-starter` preset examples are auto-configured examples of React and Vue projects.
-You can activate a preset example as a starting point by adding `EXAMPLE=<id>` to the Gitpod URL right after the `#` and followed by a `\`.
+You can activate a preset example as a starting point by adding `EXAMPLE=<id>` to the Gitpod URL right after the `#` and followed by a `/`.
 | id | Description | Sample URL |
 | :---:  | :--- | :--- |
 | 1 | React Example with phpMyAdmin - Questions and Answers | https://gitpod.io/#EXAMPLE=1/https://github.com/apolopena/gitpod-laravel-starter |